vikmish/----Generator-Adobe-Illustrator-24.0.1-SVG-Export-Plug-In----svg-version-1.1-xmlns-http-w/README.md

 Debugging scripts in Grasshopper.

-Serial communication across platfroms and systems.
+Serial communication across platforms and systems.

 Looking for online documentation makes working with electronics easier.